 Forgot your Android screen lock password?
-Yes, it happens, I forgot my lock screen password, but it's not the end of the world.
-Here are several ways to access your Android device if you forget your pin or unlock pattern.
+I once needed to know how to bypass my Galaxy S6 lock screen.
+Yes, it happens, I forgot my lock screen password, but it’s not the end of the world.
+Here are several ways to access your Android device if you forget your pin or unlock pattern lock.
 How to bypass pin code on Android and unlock lock screen password:

 Table of Contents

 - Forgot your Android lock screen pattern, PIN or password?
 Here’s what to do

 - Open your Android device using Android Device Manager (ADM)

 - Unlock your Android lock screen pattern with your Google Login (only Android 4.4 and below)

 - Bypass Your Samsung Phone’s Lock Screen Using The Find My Mobile Tool